You are currently viewing our forum as a guest, which gives you limited access

 The other primary different from the RX-7 engines is that the Renesis has higher compression rotors, also in the name of power, emissions, and fuel economy.

 At first release, there were two different basic engine designs.
 The 4-port and the 6-port.
+(In Europe and some other regions, the 4-port is referred to a "192hp" or "197hp", depending on the transmission, and the 6-port is referred to as "hi-power", "232hp", etc... i believe all of these had the 6-speed manual in those regions.)
 The difference is essentially that the 6-port has 2 more intake ports than the 4-port.
 This allows a higher amount of air flow into the engine at high RPM.
 A 4-port beyond 7,500rpm is being choked by difficulty flowing enough air.
 The two additional ports in a 6-port provide enough air flow to overcome this problem.Like any other intake flow change, allowing more airflow at higher revs means a shift of airflow optimization away from low revs.
 The 4-port actually has a few ft/lbs of torque more than the 6-port as a result

 2004-2008 5 speed Manual transmissions: 4-port engine, Series1 design (combination was not sold in North America)

 For 2009, the engine design was updated in make subtle but significant ways:

 Of the 3 designs (4-port Series1, 6-port Series1, 6-port Series2), each design is directly swappable into RX-8s that had that same design.
 So you can use a 6-port from a 2008 Automatic directly in a 2004 6-speed manual with zero modifications, and vise versa.